 According to the American Congress of Obstetricians and Gynecologists, the safest time for you to travel during pregnancy is during the middle of your pregnancy (weeks 14–28).
-This is when you usually feel best and are in least danger of experiencing a spontaneous abortion or premature labor.
+This is when you usually feel best and are in least danger of experiencing a miscarriage or premature labor.

 Problems that may arise during travel include:

 Regardless of the stage of your pregnancy, consult with your healthcare provider before making any travel decisions.
 Important considerations include the potential problems associated with international travel, such as the quality of medical care available at the destination and during transit.

 Once you have decided to travel, a number of issues need to be considered prior to departure.
-For instance, travel with at least one companion.
+For instance, travel with at least 1 companion.
 Also, you should know that your level of comfort might be adversely affected by traveling.
 The following are some guidelines with regard to medical considerations when traveling during your pregnancy.